 Changing any DICOM value often requires expert knowledge of file structure or specialized software, posing challenges and potential errors in accidentally or unnecessarily changing other attributes.
 This is especially challenging when a 4D-CT is manipulated, as the Frame of Refence may need to be changed, but the new value must be consistent across the 4D scan.
 Barring these changes, the clinic would have to make do with imprecise registrations which add to overall treatment uncertainty.

 Modifying DICOM properties is prone to error; attributes can be modified unintentionally, or files can be corrupted and hard to recover2.
 Commonly used software can modify a subset of DICOM file attributes.
 For example, MIM3 allows the user to anonymize DICOM and change certain attributes, but this also rewrites many other DICOM attributes such as the date and time of creation.
-Raystation 4has built-in functionality to assign an exam to a new frame of reference, but this is the only DICOM attribute that can be changed.
+Raystation 10A4 has built-in functionality to assign an exam to a new frame of reference, but this is the only DICOM attribute that can be changed and cannot be performed on examinations with an associated plan.

 To address these gaps, we have created the Unlink program which provides a user-friendly interface to change DICOM attributes which are not readily or easily available in commercial software.
-The simple interface offers the option to change three potential values: the Frame of Reference, Series Instance UID, and/or Study Instance UID.
+The simple interface offers the option to change three potential values: the Frame of Reference, Series Instance UID, and/or SOP Instance UID.
+The SOP Instance UID is defaulted to be always changed, however users should note this will break associations with plan/structure sets.

 Users can specify which modality they would like to change and use the built-in unzip feature and run if files need to be extracted before being changed.
 This feature was added to facilitate an optimized workflow when pulling images from LifeImage which are automatically zipped.
 This program, built in C#5, is designed to run on any Windows based computer and is publicly available at https://github.com/<anon>/Unzip_Unlink_Csharp.

 Methods